Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/03-Problem-Solving-Strategies.md

 _**Interview Question:** Find the 5th **largest** value in an array of n numbers._

-That's hard to picture at full size.
-Simplify it first:
+That's hard to picture, simplify it first:

 1. Alone: solve the smaller version by hand — find the **2nd** largest value in a 5-element array.
 Write out exactly what you did, step by step.
 1. Generalize: how does your hand-solved approach extend from "2nd largest of 5" to "5th largest of n"?
 What stays the same, what has to change?